NU 501 Concepts of Professional Nursing Practice 4 credits

 NU 675C Adult Gerontology: Acute Care II Clinical 2 credits 150 clinical hrs

-This course is designed to provide the Adult-Gerontology Acute Care Nurse Practitioner the opportunity to actively care for the hospitalized acutely ill adult client experiencing medical and/or surgical alterations.
-Under the supervision and guidance of an approved preceptor the student will assess, diagnose, and treat acute conditions, as well as evaluate the client's response to the plan of care.
+This clinical course is designed to provide the Adult Gerontology Acute Care Nurse Practitioner student the opportunity to apply advanced, specialized evidence-based knowledge and therapeutic interventions to care for patients experiencing acute or chronic illness from late adolescent to older adult.
+Under the supervision of expert faculty and guidance of an approved preceptor the students assess, diagnose, and treat patients through all phases of hospitalization, specialty, and clinic care.

 Prerequisites: NU 670/NU 670C;